cimafrancamae/taskman/README.md

 # Task Manager

-Task Manager is a web application built with Ruby on Rails to help users manage their tasks efficiently.
+Task Manager is a web application built with Ruby on Rails, designed to help users efficiently manage their tasks.
+The application leverages modern web technologies such as Importmaps, Hotwire, and Tailwind CSS to provide a seamless and responsive user experience.

 ## Features

-- Create, edit, and delete tasks.
+- **User Authentication:** Secure user authentication using Devise for hassle-free account management.
-- Categorize tasks into different categories.
+- **Task Management:** Efficiently organize and manage tasks with categories and due dates.
-- Set due dates for tasks.
+- **Rich Text Editing:** Create detailed task descriptions with rich text editing capabilities.
-- Mark tasks as completed or pending.
+- **Real-time Updates:** Utilizes Turbo Frames and Streams to deliver real-time updates without page reloads.
-- User authentication for a personalized experience.
+- **Responsive Design:** Responsive design powered by Tailwind CSS and Flowbite for a seamless experience across devices.

 ## Getting Started